awsdocs/iam-user-guide/doc_source/id_credentials_mfa_enable_physical.md

 + [Enable a Hardware MFA Device for the AWS Account Root User \(Console\)](#enable-hw-mfa-for-root)
 + [Replace or "Rotate" a Physical MFA Device](#replace-phys-mfa)

-You can enable a hardware MFA device from the AWS Management Console, the command line, or the IAM API\.
-The following procedure shows you how to use the AWS Management Console to enable the device for a user under your AWS account\.
+You can enable a hardware MFA device for an IAM user from the AWS Management Console, the command line, or the IAM API\.
 To enable an MFA device for your AWS account root user, see [Enable a Hardware MFA Device for the AWS Account Root User \(Console\)](#enable-hw-mfa-for-root)\.

 You can enable **one** MFA device \(of any kind\) per root user or IAM user\.